ordina-jworks/ordina-jworks.github.io/_posts/2017-04-24-Blockchain-Introduction.md

 Instead, we need to start small.
 Blockchain and distributed ledger technology in general will have to evolve naturally.

-The way I see it, private blockchain solutions like [IBM Blockchain](http://www.ibm.com/blockchain/) IBM Blockchain - United States ibm.com
+The way we see it, private blockchain solutions like [IBM Blockchain](http://www.ibm.com/blockchain/) IBM Blockchain - United States ibm.com
 IBM Blockchain empowers businesses to digitize your transaction workflow through a highly secured, shared and replicated ledger.